-PT-Mapper Options X General Page Setup Themed Layers Set page layout properties for current map.
-Click here to change paper size.
-For sizes that your default printer cannot handle, select Custom Size, then choose the custom size required in the box below.
-Paper size : A4 Custom size: A3 297 x 420 mm 💌 Paper scale : 1 : 1250 💌 Click here for pre-defined scales.
-Use Orientation Page Margins (tenths of mms) smaller scales (higher numbers) to get whole Top: 150 Bottom: 150 map onto a page.
-Overtype figure in box to C Portrait ( Landscape Left: 150 Right: 150 choose non-standard scales.
-Cancel Apply Ok
+PT-Mapper Options Image: Constraint of the second Click here to change paper size.
+For sizes that your default printer cannot handle, select Custom Size, then choose the custom size Paper size : A4 Custom size : A3 297 x 420 mm Click here for pre-defined scales.
+Use Orientation Page Margins (tenths of mms) smaller scales (higher numbers) to get C Portrait Image: C C Landscape Top : [150 Bottom : [150 Left : [150 Right : [150 whole map onto a page.
+Overtype figure in box to choose non-standard scales.
+Cancel Apply Ok print, use the Centre Page tool $\stackrel{[]}{=}$ or the Move tool $\stackrel{[]}{+}$ .

 If you change the scale or the paper size, the Page Outline on the map will change in size, but the bottom-left corner always remains in the same position.
-To move the page over the area of map for which you require a print, use the
+To move the page over the area of map for which you require a

+Remember:

-Centre Page tool ^{III} or the Move tool ^{III}.
-Remember: The area of map that sits within the Page Margins is that which will be printed.
+The area of map that sits within the Page Margins is that which will be printed.

 Enlarged scale eg changing from 1:10000 to 1:2500 = smaller Page Outline relative to size of map.
 Reduced scale eg changing from 1:500 to 1:1250 = larger Page outline relative to size of map.